Richard Montgomery

 BGBL Global Shares ETF was launched in mid-May.
 In one ASX trade, BGBL provides exposure to an index comprising approximately 1,500 large and mid-cap companies from more than 20 developed market countries, at a low management cost of 0.08% p.a.1

-Investors could, for example, consider combining an allocation to BGBL with an investment in the A200 Australia 200 ETF , which provides exposure to the top 200 companies listed on the ASX at a management cost of 0.04% p.a. (making it the world’s lowest-cost Australian shares ETF)1.
+Investors could, for example, consider combining an allocation to BGBL with an investment in the A200 Australia 200 ETF , which provides exposure to 200 of the largest companies listed on the ASX, at a management cost of 0.04% p.a. (making it the world’s lowest-cost Australian shares ETF)1.

 Option 2 – an all-in-one equities exposure